 The Orchestra performs at an 80th birthday concert for Mikhael Gorbachev at the Royal Albert Hall.

-The LSO records the soundtracks to the Opening and Closing Ceremonies of the London 2012 Olympic and Paralympic Games, and performs with Rowan Atkinson in a segment of the Olympic Opening Ceremony in front of an audience of 4 billion.
+The LSO records the soundtracks to the Opening and Closing Ceremonies of the London 2012 Olympic and Paralympic Games, and performs with Rowan Atkinson in a segment of the Olympic Opening Ceremony on 27 July in front of an audience of 4 billion.

-The first BMW LSO Open Air Classics concert takes place in Trafalgar Square.
+The first BMW LSO Open Air Classics concert takes place in Trafalgar Square on 12 May.
 Conducted by Valery Gergiev, the Orchestra performed to an audience of approx. 10,000 people at this fee concert.

 Alexandre Bloch becomes Assistant Conductor after winning the Donatella Flick LSO Conducting Competition in September.

-One hundred years after first visiting the US, the Orchestra returns to New York City for two celebratory concerts at the Lincoln Center.
+One hundred years after first visiting the US, the Orchestra returns to New York City for two celebratory concerts at the Lincoln Center in October.

 LSO Soundhub, a ground-breaking initiative to provide emerging composers with space and resources with which to work, is launched in January.

-Simon Halsey is appointed as Choral Director of the LSO and Chorus Director of the London Symphony Chorus.
+Simon Halsey is appointed as Choral Director of the LSO and Chorus Director of the London Symphony Chorus in August.